-L.D. is a 42 year old female who works at the post-office, is married with two young kids.
+L.D. is a 42-year-old female who works at the post-office and is married with two young kids.
 She has been in recovery for opioid addiction for over 10 years and takes buprenorphine/naloxone (Suboxone) every day to prevent cravings, prevent overdose, and help her feel “normal” so she can work and take care of her kids.
 Over her kids’ spring break, her family decided to go camping.
 While setting up camp, her backpack got flung open and her medications, including her buprenorphine/naloxone (Suboxone), spilled out.
 Two days later, while her family was getting ready to pack up, she started feeling flu-like symptoms – body aches, chills with “gooseflesh” skin, and was very nauseous.

 All of these people were experiencing opioid withdrawal.

-Opioid withdrawal is a natural physiological process that can occur in anyone whose body becomes used to having opiates in their system 24 hours a day.
+Opioid withdrawal is a natural physiological process that can occur in anyone whose body becomes used to having opioids in their system regularly.

 - Restlessness